RobertoPrevato/K8sStudies/docs/kind/loading-docker-images.md

 This allows you to load images that are built locally into Kind, removing the need to fetch them from a container registry.

-## For more information

-Refer to the Kind documentation: [*Loading an Image Into Your Cluster*](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster).
+For more information, refer to the Kind documentation: [*Loading an Image Into Your Cluster*](https://kind.sigs.k8s.io/docs/user/quick-start/#loading-an-image-into-your-cluster).

 ## Next steps